braskie/caring-chili-2f08b/content/pricing.md

           clients to be their own advocate regarding their reproductive health and have meaningful discussions with their doctors about any abnormalities that they may be experiencing.
-      - title: Do I have to be Catholic or religious to use this System?
-        content: >
-          No, the founders did establish the system teaching principles within a moral context but the system is for any woman!
-It serves any woman no matter their background or religious affiliation.
-The beauty of the system is its scientific foundation, based on over 40 years of research on the human reproductive system.
     grid_cols: two
     grid_gap_horiz: medium
     grid_gap_vert: medium